Twi/blog2/data/posts/product-vs-project.md

 work at all being required.
 Running a Mastodon server for a community is a project, but Twitter as a product is there and you can create an account in less than an hour.
-Unless you really know what you are doing, it's inconcieveable that some random person could really figure out all the technology and maintenance schedules needed to set up a Mastodon server.
+Unless you really know what you are doing, it's inconceiveable that some random person could really figure out all the technology and maintenance schedules needed to set up a Mastodon server.